pkulium/notes/README.md

 used to solve the proposed personalized FL problem.
 We also characterized the overall complexity of Per-FedAvg for achieving first-order optimality in nonconvex settings.

-- **Tackling the Objective Inconsistency Problem in Heterogeneous Federated Optimization**
-    > This paper provides a general framework to analyze the convergence of heterogeneous federated optimization algorithms.
-It subsumes previously proposed methods such as FedAvg and FedProx, and provides the first principled understanding of the solution bias and the convergence slowdown due to objective inconsistency.
-Using insights from this analysis, we propose FedNova, a normalized averaging method that eliminates objective inconsistency while preserving fast error convergence

 - **Attack of the Tails: Yes, You Really Can Backdoor Federated Learning**
     > We first establish that if a model is vulnerable to inference-time attacks in the